Kalighat Milan Sangha FC: Ownership

 The club is owned by Kalighat Milan Sangha Football Club Private Limited, which is a non-governmental company incorporated on 18 November 2011.
-It is situated at 32 Harish Chatterjee Street, Kalighat, Kolkata 700026.
 Ajit Banerjee and Abesh Banerjee served as the board members and directors.

 Other departments

-Cricket
+Men's cricket

-Club's men's cricket section is known as Kalighat Club, and is currently based in Outram Road, Maidan Tent, Kolkata.
+Club's men's cricket section is known as "Kalighat Club", and is currently based in Outram Road, Maidan Tent, Kolkata.
 They use Kolkata Maidan fields for practice and plays at Kalighat ground.
 They often play at the Eden Gardens.
 The cricket section is situated at Outram Road, Tent Maidan, near Park Street, Kolkata.
 The cricket team, primarily competes in the Cricket Association of Bengal (CAB) First Division tournament, and also participate tournaments like JC Mukherjee T-20 Trophy, A.N.
 Ghosh Memorial Trophy, CAB One Day League and P. Sen Trophy.

 In May 2018, Indian international Wriddhiman Saha opened a cricket coaching camp (Kalighat MS–P. Sen memorial coaching camp) at the Kalighat Club to nurture young talents.
+The club also operates women's cricket section, that takes part in CAB Women's Club T20 League annually.